Fat Women Don't Get To Be Androgynous

 There have been many thoughtful critiques about the narrow and high standards of beauty for fat women, and how only those that are under a size 14 with an hourglass figure make the cut.

-And in addition to being “small fat” (a.k.a. under a size 14) and shaped like a vintage Coke bottle, a fat woman isn’t really considered desirable too the masses unless she is also engaged in hyper-femininity.
-God forbid she doesn’t have long hair, a face beat to the gods, and dressed like she’s on her way to a glamorous photoshoot.
+And in addition to being “small fat” (a.k.a. under a size 14) and shaped like a vintage Coke bottle, a fat woman isn’t really considered desirable to the masses unless she is also engaged in hyper-femininity.
+God forbid she doesn’t have long hair, a face beat by the gods, and dresses like she’s on her way to a glamorous photoshoot.

 You can see this in “best celebrity style” slideshows.
-One from Who What Wear focuses on plus-sized celebrities with the best style while the other from Stylecaster focuses on the most stylish celebrities on Instagram.
+One from Who What Wear focuses on plus-size celebrities with the best style while the other from Stylecaster focuses on the most stylish celebrities on Instagram.
 The first slideshow showcases celebrities that are dressed in an extremely feminine way, save for Queen Latifah who is sporting high-end streetwear.
-The latter doesn’t say “The most stylish thin celebrities”, but it’s implied since not one fat woman can be found among 50 slides.
+The latter doesn’t say “The most stylish thin celebrities” but it’s implied, since not one fat woman can be found among 50 slides.

 Advertisement

 Representation is important and powerful.
-It brings visibility and validation to identities marginalized by society.
+It brings visibility and validation to identities marginalised by society.
 We’ve come a long way when it comes to plus-size representation, but we still have a long way to go.
-While having a slideshow of plus-sized celebrities with the best style is a step forward, showing that they’re only stylish when they’re red-carpet ready is regressive and grossly inaccurate.
+While having a slideshow of plus-size celebrities with the best style is a step forward, showing that they’re only stylish when they’re red-carpet ready is regressive and grossly inaccurate.

 Advertisement